cuu/arch-linux-arm-clockworkpi/README.md

 ## Compiling The Packages

-This repository contains pre-configured and patched Arch Linux packages for the DevTerm A06.
+This repository contains pre-configured and patched Arch Linux packages for the uConsole A06.
 The Linux kernel and U-Boot are based off the **rock64** variants, already available in Arch Linux ARM, with patches provided by ClockWorkPi.

 You can find these patches from